 Certain scents and flowers are said to increase libido because they produce certain chemical reactions in the brain.
 Remember to pull these scents from natural sources and not chemical variations.

-(Read more about why sex during pregnancy is wonderful on our blog)
+(Read more about why sex during pregnancy is wonderful HERE)

 Talk to your midwife about any herbs before you take them.